 IMPORTANT – If this is a medical emergency, please call 911 immediately.
 If you are looking for additional information or have questions about COVID-19, please review the website thoroughly before contacting Hastings Prince Edward Public Health (HPEPH).

 If you are not able to find answers to your questions on our website, or through the Ontario Ministry of Health’s self-assessment tool, please contact our COVID-19 information line by dialing 613-966-5500 or 1-800-267-2803.
-The COVID-19 information line is operating 7 days a week (excluding statutory holidays) from 8:30 am to 4:30 pm.
+The COVID-19 information line operates Monday to Friday (excluding statutory holidays) from 8:30 am to 4:30 pm.

 Cases of COVID-19 in Hastings and Prince Edward Counties

 To access information about COVID-19 cases and testing in the region, please review the HPEPH COVID-19 Dashboard.

 HPEPH is requesting that anyone visiting the region register on our Digital Guestbook, which is private, confidential, and requires only basic information.

 The Ministry of Health has declared that even a single case of COVID-19 in a long-term care or retirement home is considered an outbreak.
 For information about current outbreaks of COVID-19 and other respiratory illness outbreaks in long-term care and retirement homes throughout Hastings and Prince Edward Counties, review our Facility Outbreaks notice.
 Note: COVID-19 will be specifically identified in the outbreak notice if confirmed at a facility.

 The World Health Organization has declared COVID-19 to be a global pandemic.
 Simply put, this means a disease that has spread across an entire country or the world, usually affecting a number of people.
 HPEPH is working closely with the Public Health Agency of Canada and the Ontario Ministry of Health to monitor the situation and protect our community.